 Scared you’re sitting too much?
-Here are 5 postural exercises that target those muscles that feel tight and achy after hours behind a desk.
+Here are 5 postural exercises for upper back pain and posture that target those muscles that feel tight and achy after hours behind a desk.
 Since these exercises target the upper back, you’ll also get improve mobility and pain relief in the neck and the shoulders.
 Sometimes, you can’t reduce your time sitting, so go and read our tips on how to sit with less pain.

 - Wide Stance Rotation

 - Squat and Reach